YuWaiPang/youFast-Desktop/README.md

 If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.

 The contributor now evaluates the next open source project.
-Since he has a strong background in the finance department of some listed companies, his preference will consider to build a set of reusable libraries to support software developers to develop the next generation of Finance ERP.
+Since he has a strong background in the finance department of some listed companies, his preference will consider to build a set of reusable front-end and back-end libraries to support software developers building their next generation of Finance ERP.